influxdata/telegraf/plugins/secretstores/oauth2/README.md

   # service = "custom"

   ## Setting to overwrite the queried token-endpoint
-  ## This setting is optional for some serices but mandatory for others such
+  ## This setting is optional for some services but mandatory for others such
   ## as "custom" or "auth0".
 Please check the documentation at
   ## https://github.com/influxdata/telegraf/blob/master/plugins/secretstores/oauth2/README.md
   # token_endpoint = ""